qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

    Crossing 180° longitude applying the **ST_ShiftLongitude** function

 #.
-Import data into PostGIS (:ref:`vector_import_data_in_postgis`) using,
+Import data into PostgreSQL (:ref:`vector_import_data_in_postgis`) using,
    for example, the DB Manager plugin.
 #.
-Use the PostGIS command line interface to issue the following command:
+Use the PostgreSQL command line interface to issue the following command:

    .. code-block:: sql

-      -- In this example, "TABLE" is the actual name of your PostGIS table update TABLE set geom=ST_ShiftLongitude(geom);
+      -- In this example, "TABLE" is the actual name of your PostgreSQL table update TABLE set geom=ST_ShiftLongitude(geom);

 #.
 If everything went well, you should receive a confirmation about